BetterWayElectronics/ps4-nor-validator/README.md

 		Allows for switching of the CoreOS and or Southbridge slots to aid in either downgrading or repairing LoadBios/No Beep errors.
 Must not be used without first backing up Syscon chip.
 		Header patches are provided but you can also insert your own.
 This is because some patches may not work, you may need to apply multiple until it works.

+		Apply in sequence until BLOD with checkUpdVersion 0xfffffff AND secure loader version lower than standby version.

 			1. Patch Southbridge Flag & CoreOS Header
 			2. CoreOS Header Only